mattngaw/quartz/content/diary/courses.md

 - 36-226 Introduction to Statistical Inference (9)

    - Why the heck did I take this class?
+Wasn't interesting, didn't help me in my degree at all!

 - 15-281 Artificial Intelligence: Representation and Problem Solving (12)